This second post is on the two longer trails that I hiked at Arches National Park.

 At that point we decided to turn back.
 We found a sign on the way, though, pointing to Navajo Arch and Partition Arch, and we hiked to those two.
 They were beautiful and you can get a pretty fantastic view from the backside of Partition Arch- it was probably my favorite part of this hike.

 We made it back down to the trailhead a little disappointed we didn’t get to do this whole hike, but satisfied with the arches that we saw, and got some quality outdoor time together.
+A trip to Moab is always a good idea.

 For more posts and travel articles I find interesting ‘like’ the For the Love of Wanderlust page on Facebook.
 Simply click HERE.